-What $100K actually pays in Canada - after tax
+What $100K actually pays — after tax

-| Province / City | Est. annual take-home | Est. weekly take-home |
+| Province / City | Annual take-home | Weekly take-home |

 |---|---|---|